zjseales/MinesweeperChallenge/MinesweeperUnity/README.txt

 - Update methods (methods called each frame) only detect input, rather than constantly iterating the entire grid to detect any state changes.
 - Added an original music loop.
+- Ensured all grid sizes fit on any screen size.

 POSSIBLE FUTURE IMPROVEMENTS:
 - Make window size continuously resizable (rather than choosing from a set of options).